ebruesewitz/Projects/Spotify/README.md

 # Spotify Web App
-Simple music discovery app using HTML, CSS, and JS to play with Spotify's API.
-Allows a user to search for an artist and view their top 10 songs and any related artists.
+Search for an artist and see their top 10 songs and related artists.
-If a preview is available for the top songs, the user can click on them to hear a 30 second preview.
+Click on any of their top songs to listen to a 30 second clip of it.
+Then click on any related artists to see and listen to their top songs as well.
+Rinse + Repeat.